About Us

 Lesley Curtis | Founder & Director

-Lesley is the founder of Sagely and a trusted thought partner to leaders navigating complexity, change, and impact.
-She holds a doctorate from Duke University, where her research explored how historical trauma shapes story, belief, and decision-making—insight that now informs her practical, results-oriented work with leaders.
+Lesley is the founder of the Sagely Center and a trusted guide for leaders working in high-stress or trauma-impacted environments.
+She holds a doctorate from Duke University, where her research explored how historical trauma shapes collaboration, belief, and decision-making—insight that now informs her practical, results-oriented work with leaders.

 Cord Whitaker | Co-Owner & Advisor